mahlberg-lab/clic-legacy/docs/admin.rst

   # Do you get "ACCEPT: iptables: No chain/target/match by that name"
   sudo service docker restart

+  # In very rare cases, a container might go down without prior notice.
+In that case
+  # check whether it is up:
+  sudo docker ps
+  # if it is not up restart it
+  sudo docker start clic (where clic is the container name)

 Installing CLiC on your own computer